warren-wzw/warren-wzw/README.md

 ## 👋 Hi, Welcome to my Github!
 My name is WANG Zhiwei (王志伟), and I am currently a Ph.D. candidate at Zhejiang University of Technology.
-My research primarily focuses on information fusion, as well as their efficient deployment on embedded systems for real-world applications.
+My research primarily focuses on multimodal information fusion and perception, as well as their efficient deployment on embedded systems for real-world applications.

 ## ✨ Navigation Hub
 - 📚 My CSDN Blog [warren@伟](https://blog.csdn.net/warren103098?type=blog )